 Nicolas Sion, Communications and External Relations Officer, holds a Master's degree in International Management from ESCP Europe and London City University.
 He has worked in the private and NGO sectors and spent several years in project management with an international consulting group working on organizational, marketing and communication projects for multinationals.
 He also worked for several years in communication and fundraising for NGOs, and spent a year in Ecuador with Heifer International working on rural development projects.
 He joined Geneva Call in 2013.

-Ann-Kristin ‘Anki’ Sjöberg, Programme Director in charge of Latin America and the Kurdish region.
+Ann-Kristin ‘Anki’ Sjöberg, Head of Americas and Europe region.
 She first joined Geneva Call in 2004 and occupied a variety of positions within the organization.
 She received her Ph.D. in International Relations with a specialization in Political Science from the Graduate Institute of International and Development Studies in Geneva.
 Her work has focused on research and operational work with and on ANSAs.
 She has also worked on issues related to gender, armed conflict and security sector reform in Colombia, Nepal, South Sudan, and West Africa.
 In June 2011 she became Chair of the NGO Gender and Mine Action Programme.